 The bottom line is that you cannot explain Nature by arguing that all of its activities are accounted for by the shuffling of atoms.

 From the section on The Mind & Consciousness:

 As it provides the basis for awareness, your consciousness is the bedrock of your existence.
 Even within your body, you are not the only thing that needs consciousness, or a mind.

-Given that, unsurprisingly, every cell is endowed with consciousness, and a mind to manage the situation.
-But the doling out of awareness and minds does not stop there.
+To operate, every cell is endowed with consciousness, and a mind that manages the situation.
+The doling out of awareness and minds does not stop there.
 Even proteins have jobs to do.

 From the section on Meditation:

 The state of enlightenment is one of inner silence: being in the moment without the prattle of nattermind as an incessant distraction.
 In enlightenment, you live in meditation.

 Every skill is acquired by practice.
 Instructing and disciplining the mind are no different.
 Meditating daily fertilizes the soil of the soul, allowing enlightenment to blossom.